Low Protein Diet for Weight Loss & Longevity

 That DIDN’T happen.

-Here I am 8 months later and weigh 195.
+I need to lose about 5-10 pounds of fat to sharpen the lower abs a bit.
 I’m every bit as strong at this weight as I was at 217.

 I’m still getting only about 60 grams of protein per day.